ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/third_party.md

 Where someone states that they are calling on behalf of another person and are authorised to act on their behalf you must first check:

-Whether the client is resident in the EU.
-Please ask:
+### Whether the client is resident in the EU.

-_Does the person you are calling on behalf of live in England or Wales?_
+Please ask: _Does the person you are calling on behalf of live in England or Wales?_

-If ‘Yes’ continue with call .
-If ‘No’ please ask:
+If 'Yes' continue with call.

-_Does the person you are calling on behalf of live within the EU?_
+If 'No' please ask: _Does the person you are calling on behalf of live within the EU?_

-If Yes, continue.
+If 'Yes', continue.
-If No, this case will need to be treated as out of scope
+If 'No', this case will need to be treated as **out of scope**.

+### Capture details
 Once you have confirmed the client lives within the EU please:

 * Take the details of the Client and then